sachaRfd/TS-DiffuGen-Thesis/README.md

 All generated samples should be created within a designated `Samples` directory.
 A path to this directory will be used within the evaluation script.

-The evaluation script calculates the COV (Coverage) and MAT (Matching) scores for the generated samples, utilizing thresholds of 0.1 and 0.2 Å. Formulas for these metrics can be found in Sacha's thesis.
+The evaluation script calculates the COV (Coverage) and MAT (Matching) scores for the generated samples, using thresholds of 0.1 and 0.2 Å. Formulas for these metrics can be found in Sacha's thesis.

 The evaluation script can be executed with the following command: